- About SORO NC

 - Organization Representative | interim appointment until 2018 election | must be 18 years old or older and officially represent an organization of stakeholders within the SORO boundaries

-From time to time, SORO NC Board seats become available between scheduled elections (our Board page lists our current vacancies).
+From time to time, SORO NC Board seats become available between scheduled elections.
 According to our bylaws, open seats can be filled by majority vote of our Board (although with the exception of our Student seat, Board appointments are only in effect until the next scheduled election, which will be Spring, 2018).

 If you're interested in being considered for an open seat, please fill out the form below (or return the downloadable Board application form) at least 10 days before our next General Board meeting.
 Applicants definitely should attend that meeting and be prepared to answer questions from the Board.Bear in mind that others may apply for the same seat.
 Don’t get discouraged.
 Focus on making the best case you can for your candidacy.
 Think about the skills you might bring to the Board.
 Do a little research on community issues.
 Try to attend a committee meeting.
 Read through a few past agendas to get a sense of the things we tackle.
 And remember, our committees are open to everyone—and they're where the real action happens.